Best Pass for London: Guide to Choosing (2026)

 The London City Card is available in a single purchase option with the following prices:

-- Adult (16+) ➜ £118 (about €136)
+- Adult (16+) ➜ £102 (approx. €117)

-- Senior (65+) ➜ £110 (about €121)
+- Senior (65+) ➜ £94 (approx. €108)

 These are the list prices.

-Often this card is offered on offer, in the official Tiqets website, with a saving of about 20€ compared to the list prices (if the discount is active, you will find it already applied automatically).
+This card is often offered at a discount on the official Tiqets website, with savings of around €10-15 compared to the list prices (when the discount is active, it is automatically applied).

 Is London City Card worth it?